Juan Silvano Godoi: The post-war

-Exile and return
+Exile and late life

-After the murder, Godoi lived a long exile of eighteen years in Buenos Aires.
-His enormous cultural background and well-known education, led him to meet most of the intellectuals of Argentina, like Aristóbulo Del Valle, Ramón Cárcano, Guido Spano, Mariano Pelliza and others.
+After the failed revolution, Godoi lived an eighteen year-long exile in Buenos Aires.
+His cultural background and education led him to meet most of the leading Argentine intellectuals, like Aristóbulo del Valle, Ramón J. Cárcano, Guido Spano, Mariano Pelliza and others.

 During the government of Colonel Escurra, in 1895, he returned to Paraguay.
 He took his library of twenty thousand volumes along with him.
 He also took many of his famous paintings.
 In addition to this he offered the country two books of his own, as a display of patriotism in spite of his long absence.

 In 1901, he became general director of the National Library, Museum and Archives.

-He represented Paraguay in 1910, the century of Argentina’s independence, in the America’s Congress.
+He represented Paraguay in 1910, the century of Argentina’s independence, in the American Congress.